Exploring Exmoor: a digital detox in Somerset's countrysidePosted by Perfect Stays on Updated on

 Our digital detox top tip: take a book to read whilst the children run wild, then encourage little ones to write about their adventures in a journal before bedtime.

-With stable accommodation for up to three horses, an accessible ground floor and only a short distance from Exmoor National Park, this dog-friendly refuge is great for bringing all generations together.
+Nightjar is now available to book for 2022 and sleeps a total of 8 guests over one floor.
+A short distance from Exmoor National Park, this dog-friendly refuge is great for bringing all generations together.

-After days exploring the great outdoors, return to Upcott Farm’s magnificent feature wood burners, rustic farmhouse kitchens and elevated terraces.
-As of spring 2020, it will also feature a luxurious hot tub for moments of complete relaxation.
+After days exploring the great outdoors, return to Nightjar's magnificent feature wood burner, rustic farmhouse kitchen and elevated terrace.
+Overlooking the surrounding countryside, the luxurious outdoor hot tub is perfect for moments of complete relaxation.
 In a place as tranquil as this, a digital detox couldn’t be simpler.

 Our digital detox top tip: implement a no-phone policy at the dinner table and come together for sociable evenings of cards and board games by the fire.